 Although the European Union is not a fully functioning federal state, its role in world organisations such as the OECD and the Financial Action Task Force (FATF) over money laundering and fraud or the Hague Conference over private international law, and in negotiating with world powers such as the United States in relation to matters such as the Foreign Account Tax Compliance Act (FATCA), should not be underestimated.

-The European Union data protection laws appear to be what forced the United States into its FATCA Model 1 agreements with Member States.10 The European Commission played a significant role in those negotiations.
+The European Union data protection laws appear to be what forced the United States into its FATCA Model 1 agreements with Member States.9 The European Commission played a significant role in those negotiations.
 However, while the Commission hoped to introduce a European FATCA, this was not politically acceptable in all Member States.
-The former Savings Tax Directive is now dead and is likely to be repealed.
+The former Savings Tax Directive died and has been repealed.

 In parallel, however, the OECD developed its Common Reporting Standard (CRS), which seems to have been accepted by the EU as the model for automatic tax information exchange and brought to an end further changes to the Savings Tax Directive.
 There seems, however, to be no realistic prospect of the US abandoning FATCA in favour of the CRS at the moment.

 The EU continues to revise its Directive on Administrative Co-operation (DAC).
 Council Directive 2011/16/EU established procedures for better cooperation between tax administrations in the EU – such as exchanges of information on request – was amended in 2014 by Council Directive 2014/107/EU, which extended the cooperation between tax authorities to automatic exchange of financial account information and in effect incorporated CRS in the EU.
-Council Directive 2018/822 of 25 May 2018 (DAC6) controversially regulates financial intermediaries such as banks, lawyers and accountants in cross-border structures that may avoid tax and will be applicable from 1 July 2020.11
+Council Directive 2018/822 of 25 May 2018 (DAC6) controversially regulates financial intermediaries such as banks, lawyers and accountants in cross-border structures that may avoid tax and has been applicable from 1 July 2020.10

 The Panama Papers and other calls from NGOs resulted in the Commission and the EP very quickly revisiting the effectiveness of the fourth Money Laundering Directive EU 2015/849.
 The ever-increasing demand particularly from journalists and various NGOs for public registers of beneficial ownership in relation to all structures in all jurisdictions has clearly influenced EU institutions.
-The fifth MLD 2018/843 became law on 9 July 2018,12 and is to be implemented in each Member State by 10 January 2020.
+The fifth MLD 2018/843 became law on 9 July 2018,11 and was to be implemented in each Member State by 10 January 2020.
 It extends the reporting obligations, particularly for trusts and trust-like structures but leaves it to MS to decide the exact working of the registers.
 It is now likely that the UK will implement it in full.
-The EU Commission is to produce a consolidated list of trusts and trust like structures prepared by each Member State by 10 September 2019.
+The EU Commission is to produce a consolidated list of trusts and trust-like structures prepared by each Member State by 10 September 2019.
 The EU Parliament Report from the Committee on the Panama Papers inevitably called for full open registers and focus on financial intermediaries.
-Since 1 March 2018, this committee has now metamorphised into the special committee on financial crimes, tax evasion and tax avoidance (TAX3).13
+Since 1 March 2018, this committee has now metamorphosed into the special committee on financial crimes, tax evasion and tax avoidance (TAX3).12 The sixth MLD 2018/1673 became law on 12 November 2018,13 and is to be implemented in each Member State by 3 December 2020.

-Practitioners therefore face continuing change, multiple registration and compliance obligations and public pressure for transparency all of which will push up the costs of practice.
+Once the UK is no longer treated as an EU Member State from 1 January 2021, practitioners will continue to face ever increasing change, multiple registration and compliance obligations and public pressure for transparency, all of which will push up the costs of practice.

 V SUCCESSION AND MATRIMONIAL PROPERTY